 Great option for Sophomores and Juniors

 CCV offers a free, non-credit Introduction to College & Careers (ICC) course for high school students each semester.
-ICC prepares you for college by helping you set goals, problem-solve, manage time and stress, improve communication skills, take better notes, reduce test anxiety, and plan financially.
-To enroll in this class as a new CCV student, apply online and select a specific ICC course section.
+ICC prepares you for college by helping you set goals and problem-solve; manage time and stress; improve communication skills; take better notes and reduce test anxiety; plan finances for college; and explore career options.
+Follow this link to enroll in this class as a new CCV student, apply online and select a specific ICC course section.
 The skills assessment is not required, as it will be completed during the class.

-Students should meet with Dhyana Bradley (firstname.lastname@example.org) for support with the registration process.
+Students should email firstname.lastname@example.org for support with the registration process.

 Applications due by May 1st of junior year.